ysm1180/lol-study/README.md

 To deploy this site, you must get LOL Develoment API key in https://developer.riotgames.com/.
 After you get the api key, modify `LOL_API_KEY` in `secrets.json`

-In addition, move django secert key from settings.py to secrets.json. you can find `SECRET_KEY` in `secrets.json` not `lolsite/settings.py`
+In addition, the project has django secert key in `secrets.json` not `lolsite/settings.py`. you can find `SECRET_KEY` in `secrets.json` and put your django secret key.

 ```json
 {